-- 62. Everyone who is charged with an offence (including offences under the Inland Revenue Acts) has the right to a fair trial.
-A taxpayer also has other related rights in criminal proceedings.17 For example, a defendant cannot be compelled to be a witness or to confess guilt and is entitled to adequate time to prepare their defence. - 63.
+- 63. Everyone who is charged with an offence (including offences under the Inland Revenue Acts) has the right to a fair trial.
+A taxpayer also has other related rights in criminal proceedings.
+For example, a defendant cannot be compelled to be a witness or to confess guilt and is entitled to adequate time to prepare their defence. - 64.
 The Commissioner recognises that where criminal proceedings have been commenced or are contemplated, issuing a s 17B notice could impact on a taxpayer's fair trial rights.
-However, it is possible to issue a s 17B notice in these circumstances without impacting on a taxpayer's fair trial rights. - 64.
+However, it is possible to issue a s 17B notice in these circumstances without impacting on a taxpayer's fair trial rights. - 65.
 For example, provided that responding to a notice does not affect the taxpayer's ability to prepare for trial, the Commissioner considers that issuing a s 17B notice to the taxpayer or a third party in relation to pre-existing documents does not have an impact on the taxpayer's fair trial rights.
-This is because the taxpayer's rights (such as the right against self-incrimination) do not apply to pre-existing documents (other than documents prepared for obtaining legal advice or those subject to litigation privilege).
+This is because the taxpayer's rights (such as the right against self-incrimination) do not apply to pre-existing documents (other than documents prepared for obtaining legal advice or those subject to litigation privilege). - 66.
+This means that where criminal proceedings have been commenced or are contemplated, the Commissioner will consider the taxpayer's fair trial rights when deciding to issue a s 17B notice. - 67.
+A taxpayer's fair trial rights in the context of the disputes process is discussed in CS 20/04: The disputes resolution process and fair trial rights.